gauravnagwani/Notes-Web-Application/README.md

    ```
    The frontend should be available at http://localhost:5173

-7. Open your browser and navigate to http://localhost:5173 to use the application
+7. Open your browser and navigate to http://localhost:5173 to use the applicatio

 ### Troubleshooting